imagej/imagej.github.io/_pages/plugins/snt/manual.md

 - Color legends when color mappings are present
 - Can be combined in multi-panel viewers (mainly via scripting)

-#### Apply 3D Drift Corrections...
-A convenience wrapper for [Correct 3D Drift](/plugins/correct-3d-drift) that can correct abrupt displacements as well as slow drifts in video timelapses.
-See [Time-lapse analysis walkthrough](/plugins/snt/step-by-step-instructions#time-lapse-analysis) for details.

 #### Autotrace Segmented Image...